 - Subd.
 1. Recommendations.
-Establishes an advisory task force to recommend to the legislature how to structurally redesign secondary and postsecondary education to improve the secondary and postsecondary outcomes for students and adult learners, align secondary and postsecondary programs and Minnesota's workforce needs, and measure and evaluate the combined efficacy of public K-12 and postsecondary education programs. - (b) Directs task force members to seek advice from educators, employers, policy makers, and other stakeholders and consider how to: better inform students about career options and ensure a skilled Minnesota workforce; develop and revise an education and work plan for each student; improve monitoring of students' progress with targeted interventions and support and remove the need for remedial instruction; increase and accelerate high school students' opportunities to earn postsecondary credits leading to a certificate, license, or degree; better align secondary and postsecondary courses and expectations; better align high school standards and assessments, postsecondary readiness measures and entrance requirements, and the expectations of Minnesota employers; increase postsecondary completion rates; and provide postsecondary graduates with the skills needed for civic engagement, ongoing employment, and continuous learning. - Subdivision 2.
-Membership.
-Lists the 15 members of the task force all of whom must be appointed by July 15th. - Subdivision 3.
-Terms.
-Allows members to serve until the task force sunsets. - Subdivision 4.
-First Meeting; Acting Chair; Chair.
-Direct the Commissioner to convene the first meeting and act as chair until the members elect a chair at the first meeting. - Subdivision 5.
-Staff; Technical Assistance.
-Directs the Commissioner to provide technical assistance and staffing for the task force. - Subdivision 6.
-Report.
-Directs the task force to submit a written report with its recommendations to the legislature by February 15, 2014. - Subdivision 7.
-Sunset.
-Causes the task force to expire the day after the report is submitted to the legislature.
+Establishes an advisory task force to recommend to the legislature how to structurally redesign secondary and postsecondary education to improve the secondary and postsecondary outcomes for students and adult learners, align secondary and postsecondary programs and Minnesota's workforce needs, and measure and evaluate the combined efficacy of public K-12 and postsecondary education programs. - (b) Directs task force members to seek advice from educators, employers, policy makers, and other stakeholders and consider how to: better inform students about career options and ensure a skilled Minnesota workforce; develop and revise an education and work plan for each student aligned with the educational interests and needs of that student; improve monitoring of students' progress with targeted interventions and support and remove the need for remedial instruction; increase and accelerate high school students' opportunities to earn postsecondary credits leading to a certificate, license, or degree; better align secondary and postsecondary courses and expectations; better align high school standards and assessments, postsecondary readiness measures and entrance requirements, and the expectations of Minnesota employers; increase postsecondary completion rates; and provide postsecondary graduates with the skills needed for civic engagement, ongoing employment, and continuous learning. - Subd.
+2. Membership.
+Lists the 15 members of the task force, all of whom must be appointed by July 15, 2013. - Subd.
+3. Terms.
+Allows members to serve until the task force sunsets. - Subd.
+4. First meeting; acting chair; chair.
+Direct the commissioner to convene the first meeting and act as chair until the members elect a chair at the first task force meeting.

-19 Standard adult high school diploma advisory task force. (a) Directs the education commissioner to appoint a nine-member advisory task force to recommend programmatic requirements for adult basic education programs leading to a standard adult high school diploma.

-Directs the commissioner to appoint representatives from identified organizations with expertise in adult basic education and employment to the task force by July 1, 2013.

-Directs the task force to review a report on adult secondary credentials.

-Directs the commissioner to convene the task force and to provide technical assistance to task force members upon request.
+Subd.
+5. Staff; technical assistance.
+Directs the commissioner to provide technical assistance and staffing for the task force.

+- Subd.
+6. Report.
+Directs the task force to submit a written report with its recommendations to the legislature by February 15, 2014. - Subd.
+7. Sunset.
+Causes the task force to expire the day after the report is submitted to the legislature or February 15, 2014, whichever date is earlier.

-Directs the task force by February 1, 2014 to submit to the commissioner its recommendations on providing a standard adult high school diploma to qualified persons.
-Directs the commissioner to consider these recommendations when adopting rules.
-Causes the task force to sunset.
+- 19 Standard adult high school diploma advisory task force. - Subd.
+1. Establishment.
+Directs the education commissioner to appoint a nine-member advisory task force to recommend programmatic requirements for adult basic education programs leading to a standard adult high school diploma. - Subd.
+2. Membership.
+Directs the commissioner to appoint representatives from identified organizations with expertise in adult basic education and employment to the task force by July 1, 2013. - Subd.
+3. Duties.
+Directs the task force to review a report on adult secondary credentials and develop criteria for awarding the adult diploma. - Subd.
+4, 5, 6.
+First meeting; chair; assistance.
+Direct the commissioner to convene the task force, appoint a chair, and provide technical assistance to task force members upon request. - Subd.
+7. Report.
+Directs the task force by February 1, 2014 to submit to the commissioner its recommendations for providing a standard adult high school diploma to qualified persons.
+Directs the commissioner to consider these recommendations when adopting rules. - Subd.
+8. Sunset.
+Causes the task force to sunset by February 2, 2014.